WholesomeGodList/h-bot/README.md

 To run, the bot expects 1 file.
 (Another one's optional.)
 - config.json
-- log4j2.xml (if you care about logging)
+- log4j2.xml (if you care about logging, which you really should... at the bare minimum, just place the sample in the same directory as the bot's jar).

 All of these files can be found in the `samples` folder.
 Go ahead and download them and place them in the **same directory** as the bot's jar file.

 For config.json, make sure that you replace the `"botToken": "Your bot token here"` with the bot token I told you to save earlier.
 This is essential to make sure your bot actually starts up.
+You can also configure the frequency with which the hook runs (in minutes) by changing `hooktime`.
+You can leave `latestNumber` alone.
+It's stored there only for use by the hook.

 Once you're done with all of that, your bot is ready to start.

 ### Startup
 Since I do use preview features in the source code, you won't be able to just run it using java -jar.
-This means this also requires JDK 13.
-If you don't know how to set up JDK 13, I recommend going to [AdoptOpenJDK and installing JDK 13](https://adoptopenjdk.net/?variant=openjdk13&jvmVariant=hotspot) through their easy-to-use binaries.
+This means this also requires JDK 14.
+If you don't know how to set up JDK 14, I recommend going to [AdoptOpenJDK and installing JDK 14](https://adoptopenjdk.net/?variant=openjdk14&jvmVariant=hotspot) through their easy-to-use binaries.

 To run the bot, you need to run the following command:
 ```